commonhaus/foundation/agreements/bootstrapping/bootstrapping.md

 ## Binding Commitments Post-Formation

-Projects are invited to enter into formal binding agreements at any stage during the Formation Period.
+Projects are invited to formalize their participation in the Commonhaus Foundation through binding agreements at any point during the Formation Period.
-These agreements will encompass the transfer of project assets, such as trademarks and domains, formally integrating projects within the Commonhaus Foundation.
+These agreements may include the transfer of project assets, such as trademarks and domains, to the foundation.

-Should fewer than five projects commit their trademarks during or by the end of the Formation Period, the remaining projects retain the right to withdraw their membership without facing any penalties or obligations.
+Should there be fewer than five projects bound by either this provisional agreement or a formal binding agreement by the end of the Formation Period, the projects still in the provisional phase retain the right to reassess their participation and may withdraw their membership without facing any penalties or obligations.

+The Foundation and committed projects will evaluate their progress and circumstances.
+Based on this evaluation, they may continue operations or follow the [dissolution process][dissolution] to transition projects to another suitable non-profit organization that aligns with their goals and needs.

 ## Feedback and Iteration